 Mobile: 0779 8655248

-We are fully organic and now sell organic lambs.
-We are in a conservation scheme to encourage ground nesting birds and other wildlife on some 130 acres.
+We have moved from conventional farming to organic, so you will see a few weeds and thistles on your walk about!
+We are in a conservation scheme to encourage ground nesting birds and other wildlife on parts of the farm.

 We have erected nest boxes around the farm for tits, robins and other small birds.
-We have also erected some barn owl boxes and are very excited to have barn owls on the farm.
+We have also erected some barn owl boxes too and are very excited to have a number of different owls on the farm.

 Matt and Lucy with daughter Rosie.